matahariramadhan/transcriptor-app/README.md

 ## Testing

-This project uses `pytest` for unit testing.
+This project uses `pytest` for unit and integration testing.

 1.  **Install Development Dependencies:**
     Make sure you have activated your virtual environment (`source .venv/bin/activate`).
 Then install the necessary packages: